 Max Richter stands as one of the most prolific figures on the contemporary music scene today with ground-breaking work as a composer, pianist, producer and collaborator.
 From synthesizers to a full symphony orchestra, Richter has spun a web of innovation to compose music for solo albums, ballets, concert hall performances, film and television series, video art installations and theatre works.

-Whilst classically trained (studying at Edinburgh University, the Royal Academy of Music and completing his studies with composer Luciano Berio in Florence), German-born Richter also draws inspiration from the developing sonic world around him including electronica and punk resulting in a clear, distinctive style.
+Whilst classically trained (studying at Edinburgh University, the Royal Academy of Music and completing his studies with composer Luciano Berio in Florence), Richter also draws inspiration from the developing sonic world around him including electronica and punk resulting in a clear, distinctive style.

 For more information please contact: